-For this analysis, in contrast to map making, ACT's raw time-ordered data $^{14}$ are down-sampled from $400\,\mathrm{Hz}$ to $100\,\mathrm{Hz}$ using an order-8 Chebyshev filter.
-Data were further filtered using an order-5 Butterworth filter so as to include only fluctuations between $10^{-1}$ and $10^{1}\,\mathrm{Hz}.$ Faulty, dark, and otherwise undesirable detectors were excluded from the analysis.
+For this analysis, in contrast to mapmaking, ACT's raw time-ordered data14 are down-sampled from 400 Hz to 100 Hz using an order-8 Chebyshev filter.
+Data were further filtered using an order-5 Butterworth filter so as to include only fluctuations between 10^{-1} and 10^{1} Hz.
+Faulty, dark, and otherwise undesirable detectors were excluded from the analysis.

-One of the drawbacks of the pair-lag method is that it must perform $n{pair} = n{det}(n{det}-1)/2$ Fourier transforms in order to fully describe the correlations between n detectors.
-In order to efficiently incorporate the entire array, detectors were grouped into 16 clusters and averaged together with their group, producing a number of "consolidated detectors," each consisting of approximately 30-40 detectors.
+One of the drawbacks of the pair-lag method is that it must perform $n{\text{pair}} = n{\text{det}}(n{\text{det}} - 1)/2$ Fourier transforms in order to fully describe the correlations between n detectors.
+In order to efficiently incorporate the entire array, detectors were grouped into 16 spatial clusters using a two-dimensional k-means clustering algorithm and averaged together with their group, producing 16 "consolidated detectors," each consisting of approximately 30-40 neighboring detectors (a similar method was used in Errard et al. [10]).
 Clustering detectors is both more efficient and robust than considering individual detectors due to more desirable noise characteristics.
 The grouping washes out turbulent modes at scales below the grouping size, but these scales are not important for solving for the atmospheric motion; moreover, adjacent detectors are already highly correlated due to their heavily overlapping beams.